samueliwuno/LAN-automation-ansible/README.md

 ## Suggestions for improving Network Resilency, Redundancy, Efficiency and Security
 - While the **Fortigate 80F** Unit is sufficient for the the job here, if budget allows, and if you want the NGFW and IPS features like deep packet inspection (Layer7) Throughput to match the Speeds of the Switches Uplink ports(10Gbps), then  the mid-range appliances like the **Fortigate 600E** unit may be recommended here.
 - The EOL for the **C35 CTR** is coming up (2025).
 A newer model, like the **NX 5500 Wing CTR** is recommended for WIFI6 and Long term support
-- Redundancy and Resilency can be improved for the network further by introducing a second **DLS** switch to the network. that way, VRRP can be configured on them to provided L3 gateway redundancy and load sharing for the uplinks to the Firewall
+- Redundancy and Resilency can be improved for the network further by introducing a second **DLS** to the network. that way, VRRP can be configured on them to provided L3 gateway redundancy and load sharing for the uplinks to the Firewall
-- Security can be improved by limiting access between certain VLANs, for example, the only VLANs accessible by the public will be the DMZ, and only certain VLANs will be able to access the Accounting VLANs. this can be done via the Firewall Policies
+- Security can be improved by limiting access between certain VLANs, for example, the only VLANs accessible by the public will be the DMZ, and only certain VLANs will be able to access the Accounting VLANs.
+This can be done via the Firewall Policies
 - Further security improvements can include - Shutting down unused ports on all devices, using non-default VLANs and passwords. and implementing Access Control.

 ## Appliance Details